Student life starts here. We're run by students for students. Here to help you make the most of UCL

 We can help you do more at UCL, but what does that mean?

 Volunteer.
 We have a team of people here to help you find ways to volunteer (online and in-person) in the local community.
 An amazing way to discover London, develop skills and give back.
+Find out more and browse their directory here.

 Lead.
 We support 1,000’s of different student leaders each year.
 These leaders run the clubs, societies, campaigns and networks that help make our community at UCL truly special.